kean/CreateAPI/Docs/ConfigOptions.md

 # Enums

-Options specifically related to generating enums of strings.
+Options specifically related to enums generated from schemas.

-Note: these options do not apply to other enums, such as `CodingKey` conformances or `ResponseHeaders`.
+> **Note**: these options do not apply to other enums, such as `CodingKey` conformances or `ResponseHeaders`.